 Places to see around Okehampton include the historic town hall, begun as a private residence in 1685.
-Opposite the town hall is the White Hart inn, xxx.
-Another historic building is the Town Mill, a mid-19th century corn mill on a site where milling took place for centuries.
+Opposite the town hall is the White Hart Inn, a 17th-century coaching inn that has held a license since 1623.
+Another historic building is the Town Mill, a mid-19th-century corn mill on a site where milling took place for centuries.
 The mill is now a private house but retains its water wheel.

 Address: Okehampton, Devon, England

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.